reddotdigitalit-sd1/dynamic-join-package/README.md

     composer update
     ```

-3. **Register the Service Provider**: Open the `config/app.php` file of your Laravel project and add the package's service provider to the `providers` array:

-    ```php
-    'providers' => [
-        // Other service providers...
-        RedDotDigitalIT\DynamicJoin\DynamicJoinServiceProvider::class,
-    ],
-    ```

-4. **Publish Package Resources**: You have to publish the package's views, public assets and migration file using the `php artisan vendor:publish` command with the appropriate tag.
+3. **Publish Package Resources**: You have to publish the package's views, public assets and migration file using the `php artisan vendor:publish` command with the appropriate tag.

       ```bash
       php artisan vendor:publish --provider="RedDotDigitalIT\DynamicJoin\DynamicJoinServiceProvider"